moliu15/moliu15.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Mo Liu, a fourth-year Ph.D. candidate in the Department of Industrial Engineering and Operations Research at the University of California, Berkeley.
 I am advised by [Zuo-Jun (Max) Shen](https://shen.ieor.berkeley.edu/).
 I also work with [Paul Grigas](https://grigas.ieor.berkeley.edu/).
-Prior to joining Berkeley, I received my B.S. degree in Industrial Engineering from the [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2019.
+Prior to joining Berkeley, I received my B.S. degree in Industrial Engineering from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2019.

 Research Interest